dontic/dontic.github.io/src/content/blog/centralize-and-visualize-docker-logs-in-grafana-with-loki/index.md

 # You can enable authentication to prevent unauthorized access to your logs
 auth_enabled: false

+# Ports
 server:
-  # This is the port where Loki will receive logs from Docker (or Promtail)
+  http_listen_port: 3100 # Port where Loki will receive logs from Docker (or Promtail)
-  http_listen_port: 3100
-  # This is the port where Loki will expose its API
+  grpc_listen_port: 9096 # Port where Loki will expose its API
-  grpc_listen_port: 9096

 common:
   instance_addr: 127.0.0.1
-  path_prefix: /tmp/loki
+  path_prefix: /loki/data # Loki will store its data in this directory, you can mount a volume here to persist the data
   storage:
     filesystem:
-      chunks_directory: /tmp/loki/chunks
+      chunks_directory: /loki/data/chunks
-      rules_directory: /tmp/loki/rules
+      rules_directory: /loki/data/rules
-  replication_factor: 1
+  replication_factor: 1 # This means that Loki will store only 1 copy of the data
   ring:
     kvstore:
-      store: inmemory
+      store: inmemory # Uses internal memory to store the ring (Loki's internal component for distributing work)

+# This part enables caching of query results to improve performance
+# It will use a max cache size of 100MB, increase as you see fit
 query_range:
   results_cache:
     cache: